Student Rights and ResponsibilitiesBack To Top

 - Gross misconduct by any standard.

-Any person may initiate a complaint against a student for violation of the Code of Conduct by filing a written complaint with the Vice President for Learning and Student Development.
+Any person may initiate a complaint against a student for violation of the Code of Conduct by filing a written complaint with the Associate Vice President for Student Services.
 The complaint shall describe the conduct which allegedly violates the Student Code of Conduct.
 It should be noted that the complaining person may also pursue civil action in the courts.
+Additionally, any crime committed against the College will be referred to local law enforcement agencies for review to determine if criminal charges will be filed.

 - ADMONITION--An oral reprimand.